 If you’re also interested in tightlining your upper waterline to get that “invisible eyeliner” look, this rich eyeliner is a good place to start.
 It’s basically everything you’d except from a gel liner, but in a more convenient pencil form and with a tip that’s a wee bit pointier so that it slides against the waterline without skipping on your lashes.

 Unlike other tightliners, which come in a pencil format, this one is more like an ultra-pigmented eye shadow, but drier and more intense.
 The old-school “cake” formula makes it the most smudge-proof and transfer-resistant of liners.
 To use it, dip a flat eyeliner brush into the compact and then gently press it into the roots of your lashline, using small back-and-forth motions.
 If you do it right, you’ll be “wiggling” your way across the lashline.

 The One That’s Easy to Hold

-This chunky Kajal crayon will put your mind at ease if you’re biggest fear is a freak eyeliner accident that results in a slip and a poke.
-The shape of the liner makes it easier to grip, hold, and control than skinnier versions, and the formula housed inside has a melting quality to it the doesn’t drag while you swipe.
+This chunky kajal crayon will put your mind at ease if your biggest fear is a freak eyeliner accident that results in a slip and a poke.
+The shape of the liner makes it easier to grip, hold, and control than skinnier versions, and the formula housed inside has a melting quality so it the doesn’t drag while you swipe.